-David comes to the CrossFit community with over 10 years of coaching experience ranging from physical therapy clinics to competitive speed schools.
+David comes to the CrossFit community with over 12 years of coaching experience ranging from physical therapy clinics to competitive speed schools.
 Additionally, David holds a B.S. in Exercise Physiology from West Chester University of PA and has been a Level 1 certified CrossFit Trainer since 2007.
 He is also a certified Starting Strength coach and holds multiple CrossFit specialty course certifications.

 CrossFit South Brooklyn was started by David back in 2007 out of St. Mary's Playground in Carroll Gardens.
 His goal has always been to create a fun and inclusive training environment for people serious about their fitness.
 CFSBK was the first CrossFit affiliate in Brooklyn and has since become one of the largest in the city and most respected in the world.